mampfes/hacs_waste_collection_schedule/doc/source/dunedin_govt_nz.md

 ```

 ## How to get the source argument

-Visit the [Dunedin District Council Kerbside Collection Days](https://www.dunedin.govt.nz/do-it-online/search/collection-days) page and search for your address.
-The `address` argument should match how the website displays address alongside your next collection details.
+Use the [DCC Kerbside Collection APP](https://play.google.com/store/apps/details?id=com.dcc.recyclingassistant) ([IOS](https://apps.apple.com/us/app/dcc-kerbside-collections/id1490010132?ls=1)) and search for your address.
+The `address` argument should match how the APP displays the address alongside your next collection details.

-Note: For addresses with hyphenated numbers, the whitespace is important.
-For example, the website tends to use the format "2 - 6 Random Road Dunedin", so resist changing it to "2-6 Random Road Dunedin".